Three simple tips to transform internal communications

 Get ideas from everywhere

 Feedback groups make it easy for employees to share their thoughts.
-Creating a poll in the group can generate instant feedback on topics ranging from employee sentiment to where to hold the next team-building event.
+Creating a poll in the group can generate instant feedback on topics ranging from employee sentiment to where to hold the next team building event.
 By discussing internal and external issues in open feedback groups, you can build a culture of transparency and speed.

 Your employees can be an untapped source of trends and competitive intelligence.
 Create a trend-spotting group and get eyes and ears on the ground wherever your employees are.
 If your company has global operations, this gives you first-hand insights into each of the markets.